 3.1 The Trustees delegate responsibility for the management of disciplinary matters to the individual(s) identified within the Scheme of Delegation.
-Matters of discipline involving the Chief Executive or Chief Operations Officer shall be dealt with by the Trustees who shall follow this policy to the extent that it is practical and appropriate.
+Matters of discipline involving the Chief Executive shall be dealt with by the Trustees who shall follow this policy to the extent that it is practical and appropriate.